neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 4 - Exploring Data/README.md

 That should take you to the home screen.
 Click in the search bar and then click on "Manager."

+If the search bar doesn't population, you may have to click in the upper left and add the three entities: "Manager", "Holding", and "Company".

 ![](images/02-home.png)

 Then click on the link for manager-holding.